progenius21/chic-chauffeur/CALENDLY_SETUP.md

 Update service descriptions, pricing, and contact information in:
 - `src/app/booking/page.tsx` (service cards and contact info)
 - `src/components/ui/booking-modal.tsx` (modal content)

+## Troubleshooting

+### Common Issues

+1. **Booking widget not loading**:
+   - Check that your Calendly username is correct in `src/utils/config.ts`
+   - Verify your Calendly account is active and public
+   - Check browser console for JavaScript errors

+2. **404 errors on Calendly URLs**:
+   - Ensure your Calendly username exists (test at `https://calendly.com/YOUR-USERNAME`)
+   - The system now uses your main Calendly page instead of specific event types

+3. **Modal not opening**:
+   - Check that the BookingProvider is properly set up in your layout
+   - Verify all "Book Now" buttons are connected to the booking system

+4. **Script loading errors**:
+   - The system includes error handling and fallback UI
+   - Users will see contact information if Calendly fails to load

+### Error Handling

+The booking system now includes:
+- Automatic fallback UI when Calendly fails to load
+- Error logging to browser console
+- Contact information display for manual booking
+- Improved script loading with duplicate prevention

 ## Support